EUR/usd

 AUD/USD

-Yesterday the Australian managed to bounce up after the drop towards the lows of July and early September.
+Yesterday the Australian dollar managed to bounce up after the drop towards the lows of July and early September.
 Then there was a reversal off these levels.
-However, at that time decisions on selling were based on the external circumstances and now the is sold on the decrease of the interest rate differential and on the of further reduction of this differential.
+However, at that time decisions on selling were based on the external circumstances and now the aussie is sold on the decrease of the interest rate differential and on the expectations of further reduction of this differential.
 Many speak about the possible struggle for the parity with the dollar in the coming days.
 However, there's hardly anyone who ventures to make forecasts about the outcome of this battle.